byjoohyunpark/ml4w/final/README.md

 ```
 * How to catch the cracking noise of output?
 * How to deal with expensive training process.
-* Would the ouput acceptable or listenable?
+* Would the output acceptable or listenable?